Home

 * Make sure the punishment fits the crime - not like this - "Forget to complete your grammar sheet for homework and you'll have to 3 extra math sheets".

 When I introduce the concept of class rules, we first discuss the reasons for the rules, rules they have to follow at home and at school, even traffic rules.
-As a class we brainstorm what the rules in the classroom should be and then I present my rules which are usually quite similar to their ideas.

 They are then printed neatly and colourfully on chart paper and displayed somewhere in the classroom, visible to the students to refer to and always followed.